 Talent blade coats the slurry.

-Talent places the coated carbon paper in a drying oven.
+Talent places the coated carbon paper on a hot plate.

 Assembling the Asymmetric Thermoelectrochemical Cell

 Make current collectors, by cutting titanium foil into pieces 3.5 centimeters long and 2.5 centimeters wide [1].
 Use a 20 kiloHertz ultrasonic spot-welding machine to connect each piece of foil to a nickel tab [2].